hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

     /**
      * Claim one or more pending airdrops.<br/>
-     * This transaction MUST be signed by _each_ account *receiving* an airdrop to be claimed.
+     * This transaction MUST be signed by _each_ account *receiving* an airdrop to be claimed.<br>
+     * If a Sender lacks sufficient balance to fulfill the airdrop at the time the claim is made,
+     * that claim SHALL fail.
      */
     rpc claimAirdrop (Transaction) returns (TransactionResponse);

     /**
      * Reject one or more tokens.<br/>
-     * This transaction SHALL transfer the full balance of one ore more tokens from the requesting
+     * This transaction SHALL transfer the full balance of one or more tokens from the requesting
      * account to the treasury for each token.
 This transfer SHALL NOT charge any custom fee or
      * royalty defined for the token(s) to be rejected.<br/>
      * <h3>Effects on success</h3>
      * <ul>
      *   <li>If the rejected token is fungible/common, the requesting account SHALL have a balance
-     *       of 0 for the rejected token.</li>
+     *       of 0 for the rejected token.
+The treasury balance SHALL increase by the amount that
+     *       the requesting account decreased.</li>
      *   <li>If the rejected token is non-fungible/unique the requesting account SHALL NOT hold
-     *       the specific serialized token that is rejected.</li>
+     *       the specific serialized token that is rejected.
+The treasury account SHALL hold each
+     *       specific serialized token that was rejected.</li>
      * </li>
      */
     rpc rejectToken (Transaction) returns (TransactionResponse);